microsoft/typespec/packages/website/versioned_docs/version-latest/standard-library/projected-names.md

 # Projected Names

-There is some cases where the name you have in Cadl might differ from the name over the wire or for a certain language.
+There is some cases where the name you have in TypeSpec might differ from the name over the wire or for a certain language.

 ## Known targets